Autoscaler/autoscaler/autoscale-kubernetes-container/README.md

 Default: `apollo-autoscaler@microfocus.com`
 Description: The email address to send alert emails from.

 ### Health checks

-The [autoscale-core](https://github.com/Autoscaler/autoscaler/tree/develop/autoscale-core) application inherently exposes standard and module-specific health checks.
-If you expose the admin port (default 8081) then this can be accessed via HTTP to examine metrics and health checks.
-The health check REST call will return HTTP 500 if any health check fails.
-For details on the health checks for specific components, examine the module documentation.
+TODO

 ### Logging

-Currently the logging is accessible via the Marathon sandbox.
+Currently the logging is accessible via the kubectl api or via the Kubernetes dashboard if installed.
 The default log level in this container is `INFO` and this can be configured by supplying the required level in the `CAF_LOG_LEVEL` environment variable.

 ### Scaling

 This container is not election-enabled.
-This means there should only be one instance per set of services the container is scaling.
-If the container is being run on Marathon, this will ensure the container is restarted if it crashes.
+This means there should only be one instance per set of deployments the container is scaling.
+If the container is being run on Kubernetes this will ensure the container is restarted if it crashes.
 It is recommended you do not attempt to monitor and scale a very large number of applications with a single instance.
-While this should work with an arbitrary number of target services, the monitoring and scaling actions may begin to lag behind the requested period once the container goes beyond its normal capability.
+While this should work with an arbitrary number of target deployments, the monitoring and scaling actions may begin to lag behind the requested period once the container goes beyond its normal capability.